GBClemson/Neighborhood-Map/README.md

 1. You must have an active internet connection as this web app connects to google maps as well as the weather underground api.
 2. You must have all of the folders and files contained in this repository
 3. Open index.html in a browser and the application will launch

---- _Warning:_ while testing / checking out the app it is important to remember that this Weather Underground key only allows up to 10 calls to the API per minute.
-Any more and it could be disabled for the rest of the day.---
+>**Warning:** while testing / checking out the app it is important to remember that this Weather Underground key only allows up to 10 calls to the API per minute.
+Any more and it could be disabled for the rest of the day.

 #### Features ####
 * Fully responsive